Introduction & Welcome

 The Power of Philanthropy

 Since its founding, DePaul has grown in stature and reputation through its dedicated, talented faculty; state-of-the-art learning facilities; experiential and innovative educational opportunities; and above all, an engaged, enthusiastic community.
 At DePaul, we are called to do good, and to do it well.
-Year after year, support from students, alumni, faculty, staff, parents, friends, corporations and foundations helps DePaul provide an outstanding educational experience for our students and meaningful student financial aid, recruit and retain the finest faculty, and expand and enhance programs and facilities.
+Year after year, support from students, alumni, faculty, staff, parents, friends, corporations and foundations helps DePaul provide an outstanding educational experience and meaningful financial aid for our students, recruit and retain the finest faculty, and expand and enhance programs and facilities.
 In fiscal year 2019, our generous community of donors contributed $26.5 million toward helping DePaul provide a world-class education for all students.

 Our generous community